-- Governors will confirm their eligibility to be a governor in writing and inform the clerk immediately if there is any change - All governors will need to have an enhanced DBS check undertaken on appointment.
+• Governors will confirm their eligibility to be a governor in writing and inform the clerk immediately if there is any change

 Relationships

 - Governors should strive to operate as a team in which constructive working relationships are actively promoted. - Governors should develop effective working relationships with the Headteacher, staff, parents, the LA and their local community. - Governors will need to disclose any relationships with other governors or staff at the school and that this information will be published